Why Personal Injury Victims Need Contingency Fees

 The reason that contingent fee arrangements are necessary for personal injury victims is that many, if not the vast majority of personal injury victims cannot easily afford hourly rates charged by Houston law firms.
 This is particularly true during times when they may be out of work and incur substantial medical bills due to their injury.

 Each year the Texas Lawyer magazine does surveys looking at hourly rates charged throughout the state of Texas and also in specific major metropolitan areas such as Houston.
-In the year 2012, Houston senior partners median hourly rate was $388, while junior partners median rate was $348 and Associates billed at $300.
-Since 2012 Texas lawyer rates have risen significantly and several attorneys in Houston and Dallas charge over $1000 per hour.
+Houston’s senior partner’s rates can exceed 400, while junior partner rates can be $350 and up and Associates billed at $300.
+Texas lawyers are among the most expensive in the country.
+Rates have risen significantly and several attorneys in Houston and Dallas charge over $1000 per hour.

 Lawsuits Mean Extra Work and Expense for the Lawyers

 Too, one must also consider out-of-pocket expenses necessary to develop and move a personal injury case through the litigation process.
-Such things as postage, filing fees and court fees, copies, court reporters and videographers, expert witness fees and travel expenses can mount up very quickly.
-Lawyers that do work by the hour simply pass on the expenses to the client who usually pays them when due or monthly.
+Such things as postage, filing fees, and court fees, copies, court reporters and videographers, expert witness fees and travel expenses can mount up very quickly.
+Not to mention the law firm overhead.
+Lawyers that do work by the hour simply pass on the expenses to the client who usually pays them when due or in advance monthly.

 Contingent Fee Lawyers Usually Must Pay the Expenses Themselves

 Insurance companies and large corporations are familiar with how attorneys bill for their time and the nature and amount of attorney’s fees in litigation.
-Most personal injury victims however, have never had to hire an attorney and literally would have “sticker shock” if they were to be presented with a bill for services to be rendered.
+Most personal injury victims, however, have never had to hire an attorney and literally would have “sticker shock” if they were to be presented with a bill each month for services to be rendered.

 For new clients, the hourly fee attorney generally charges a retainer which is a set amount paid in advance for which the lawyer deducts his bills from monthly to ensure he is paid promptly and without collection efforts.

-Without a contingency fee arrangement, the majority of victims would be left without recourse or remedy through a lawyer and would be severely disadvantaged to the corporation or the insurance carrier who has no limits on the amount they can pay their attorneys.
-Without trial lawyers do hold wrongdoers accountable – the wrongdoers are not responsible and the community suffers.
+Without a contingency fee arrangement, the majority of accident victims would be left without recourse or remedy through a lawyer and would be severely disadvantaged to the corporation or the insurance carrier who has no limits on the amount they can pay their attorneys.
+Without a car accident lawyer to hold wrongdoers accountable – the wrongdoers and insurance companies get away with it and our community suffers.

-To Speak With a Personal Injury Contingent Fee Attorney in Houston
+To Speak With a Personal Injury Contingency Fee Attorney in Houston